 It can be done, but only as the last resort.
 What happens is it separates your children not only in food service but also in student records by creating an individual family for each one of your children.
 The system then will not recognize them as siblings.
 We first try limiting the student’s purchases through wanding messages and/or mailing you a monthly statement of your family account.
 These purchases can also be tracked through our Family Access Program.

 Can I write one check to pay for all of my children’s lunches?

 Yes, if all of your children are on the same account one check can be sent to school with any of your children.
 When we apply the check to his/her account it will automatically appear under the other children’s names immediately.
 If your account is low or has exceeded our charge policy it best to send it with the child that eats lunch or breakfast first.

 Can I eat lunch with my child at his/her school?
 If so, what do I need to do?

 Absolutely, we would love to have you eat lunch with your child/children and visit our food service department.
 If your child attends an elementary school, you will need to order and pay for the lunch prior to or no later than breakfast time that same day.
 Notification is not required at our Middle School and High School level.
-The cost of an adult meal is $3.75 at all locations.
+Check current meal prices for the cost of adult meals.

 If you have any more questions or would like to contact us, you can do so by calling